conan-io/conan-center-index/docs/adding_packages/README.md

 > **Note**: This not a testing service, it is a binary building service for **released** packages.
 Unit tests shouldn't be built nor run in recipes by default, see the [FAQs](../faqs.md#why-conancenter-does-not-build-and-execute-tests-in-recipes) for more.
 Before submitting a pull request, please ensure that it works locally for some configurations.

 * The CI bot will start a new build only [after the author is approved](#one-request-access).
 Your PR may be reviewed in the mean time, but is not guaranteed.
-* The CI system will also report errors and build logs by creating a comment in the pull-request, The message will include links to the logs for inspecting.
+* The CI system will also report errors and build logs by creating a comment in the pull-request, the message will include links to the logs for inspecting.
 * The Actions are used to lint and ensure the latest conventions are being used.
 You'll see comments from bots letting you know.

 Packages generated and uploaded by this build service do not include any _user_ or _channel_ (we generally recommend using `@user/channel` for private package